-FutureVU embodies the university’s core values and holistic approach to planning.
-While FutureVU began as a campus land use plan or master plan, it has evolved to include developing spaces on campus and investing in initiatives that support the people who live, work and learn in them.
+FutureVU embodies the university’s core values and a holistic approach to campus planning.
 More than building projects, FutureVU considers core themes such as sustainability, transportation and mobility, accessibility and more.
 FutureVU represents a high-level, holistic framework for the physical development of campus, while also contemplating core principles that align with our academic mission.
-Together, FutureVU and the Academic Strategic Plan provide a comprehensive vision for the university’s footprint and provide a basis for campus stewardship that enhances the university’s mission.
-While FutureVU implementation continues, this report offers a glimpse at Vanderbilt’s achievements in FY2020.
+While FutureVU implementation continues, this report offers a glimpse at Vanderbilt’s achievements in FY2021.

 To view the FY2019 progress report, please visit the following page.

 To view the FY2020 progress report, please visit the following page.

 ENERGY AND GREENHOUSE GAS EMISSIONS

 Energy efforts are core to FutureVU and the university’s long-term sustainability strategy to significantly impact its environmental footprint in part by powering its campus entirely through renewable energy.
 In order to achieve carbon neutrality by 2050, the university must invest in on-site clean energy and consider investing in off-site renewable energy.